Instanton construction of the mapping cone Thom-Smale complex: Introduction

-For a possible further direction, we want to know whether our studies work under a group action.
-For example, when $\omega$ is a symplectic form compatible with a group action on $M$ \cite{daSilva2008}.
-The function then admits assumptions like those in the classical degenerate Morse cases \cite{bao2026equivariantmorsebottcohomologystabilization, wenlumorsebottineq, zhuang2025analytictopologicalrealizationsinvariant} under the group action.
-The analysis possibly works for the group action mapping cone situation due to certain symmetry.
-In this paper, we will not pursue the details of this direction.
+Similar to the role of the classical Witten instanton complex in \cite{Bismut_Zhang_1992_theorem_Cheeger_Muller, Bismut1994}, a further application of our work would be studying the mapping cone version of the Ray-Singer analytic torsion \cite{ray_singer_1971r, ray_singer_1973analytic}, the associated Cheeger-M\"uller theorem \cite{cheeger1979analytic, muller1978analytic}, and the associated Bismut-Zhang theorem \cite{Bismut_Zhang_1992_theorem_Cheeger_Muller, Bismut1994}.
+These could be the topics where we need the purely analytic instanton construction the most.
+Also, we suggest studying the group action case, for example, when $\omega$ is symplectic and compatible with a group action \cite{daSilva2008}.
+The function then admits assumptions like those in the classical degenerate Morse cases \cite{bao2026equivariantmorsebottcohomologystabilization, wenlumorsebottineq, zhuang2025analytictopologicalrealizationsinvariant} under group actions.
+The analysis that we have used could still work due to certain symmetry.
+Here, we do not discuss the details.

 This paper is organized in this order: In Section \ref{section of Review of the topological side}, we review the topological construction of the mapping cone Thom-Smale complex.
 In Section \ref{section of Mapping cone Hodge theory}, we review the Hodge theory for the mapping cone de Rham complex and explain the instanton complex.
 In Section \ref{section of Harmonic oscillators around critical points}, we present the eigenvalue behaviors of the mapping cone Laplacian when $S$ and $T$ are sufficiently large.
 In Section \ref{section of Isomorphism between cochain complexes}, we prove Theorem \ref{main theorem}.
 In Section \ref{section of Decomposition of instanton cohomology}, we prove Corollaries \ref{morse equalities}-\ref{decomposition corollary}.